YinCQL/FootControl/README.md

 ## 🛠️ How to Use

 1. Download the supported game version.
-2. Follow the installation instructions in the repository.
+2. Build and then inject the DLL files.
 3. Activate desired features through the FootControl interface.

 ---